ionic-team/ionic-docs/src/pages/vue/pwa.md

 The service worker that is generated is based on [Workbox's webpack plugin](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin), and by default is setup to use `GenerateSW()`.
 Meaning that at build time, Workbox will automatically generate a service worker cache for all the files it processes.

-If you wanted to configure this and change the default behavior, checkout the [PWA plugin docs](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/cli-plugin-pwa#configuration) on GitHub.
+If you want to configure this and change the default behavior, checkout the [PWA plugin docs](https://github.com/vuejs/vue-cli/tree/dev/packages/%40vue/cli-plugin-pwa#configuration) on GitHub.

 ### Manifest